 And led the way unto a close,

-Shaded with grey-leaved olive-trees; And when they were amidst of these He turned about and said, "Speak, friend, And of thy folly make an end, And take this golden chain therefore."
+Shaded with grey-leaved olive-trees;

+And when they were amidst of these

+He turned about and said, "Speak, friend,

+And of thy folly make an end,

+And take this golden chain therefore."

-"Rightly thou namest my weak lore," The Sage said, "therefore to the end Be wise, and what the fates may send Take thou, nor struggle in the net Wherein thine helpless feet are set! -Hearken! a year is well-nigh done Since, at the hottest of the sun, Stood Antony beneath this tree, And took a jewelled cup of thee, And drank swift death in guise of wine: Since he, most trusted of all thine, At last too full of knowledge grew, And chiefly, he of all men knew How the Earl Marshal Hugh had died, Since he had drawn him on to ride Into a bushment of his foes, To die amidst the rain of blows."
+"Rightly thou namest my weak lore," The sage said, "therefore to the end Be wise, and what the fates may send Take thou, nor struggle in the net Wherein thine helpless feet are set! -Hearken! a year is well-nigh done Since, at the hottest of the sun, Stood Antony beneath this tree, And took a jewelled cup of thee, And drank swift death in guise of wine; Since he, most trusted of all thine, At last too full of knowledge grew, And chiefly, he of all men knew How the Earl Marshal Hugh had died, Since he had drawn him on to ride Into a bushment of his foes.